sparsity-group/sparsity-group.github.io/pages/resume.md

 ---
-title: Résumé
+title: R&eacute;sum&eacute;
 ---

-Résumé
+R&eacute;sum&eacute;
 --

-A one-page PDF of my résumé is a available [here](http://files.rahul.sh/rahulparhi_resume.pdf).
+A one-page PDF of my r&eacute;sum&eacute; is a available [here](http://files.rahul.sh/rahulparhi_resume.pdf).

-A PDF of my CV is available [here](http://files.rahul.sh/rahulparhi_cv.pdf) (which is literally the same thing as the résumé, but with publications).
+A PDF of my CV is available [here](http://files.rahul.sh/rahulparhi_cv.pdf) (which is literally the same thing as the r&eacute;sum&eacute;, but with publications).